barcent/barcent/README.md

 </div>

 ### :woman_technologist: About Me :
-- :telescope: I’m a Senior computer science undergraduate at University of the Philippines Tacloban College
+- :telescope: I’m a Senior computer science undergraduate student at University of the Philippines Tacloban College
-- :seedling: Exploring Ruby on Rails
+- :seedling: Exploring Data Science

 ### :hammer_and_wrench: Languages and Tools:
 <div>